resoai/TileBoard/README.md

 * Make sure that you have Home Assistant 0.77 or greater installed as only new authentication system is supported from now on
 * Download latest release zip file from https://github.com/resoai/TileBoard/releases and unpack to a directory of your choice
-* In chosen directory rename `config.example.js` to `config.js` and adjust it for your needs
+* In chosen directory rename `config.example.js` to `config.js` or to a specific name (ex: `bedroom.js`) and adjust it for your needs
 * Create a directory called `tileboard` inside `www` directory in HA's config path and copy all unpacked files there.
+* TileBoard will be available at `http://HASS_IP:8123/local/tileboard/index.html` for the config named `config.js` or at `http://HASS_IP:8123/local/tileboard/index.html?config=<CONFIG_NAME>` for a specific config.
+Just set the name of the config, ex `?config=bedroom`.
-* TileBoard will be available at `http://HASS_IP:8123/local/tileboard/index.html` and will prompt you for your login credentials after restarting Home Assistant.
+* TileBoard will prompt you for your login credentials after restarting Home Assistant.

 Alternatively you can checkout the repo and build the app manually.
 Check [CONTRIBUTING](./CONTRIBUTING.md) for more info.